 In the language of plants, this sign is the equivalent of a human saying, “I don’t feel so well.”

-However, it’s not difficult to verify this is being caused by overwatering by checking the soil when you see yellowing leaves.
+However, it’s not difficult to verify this is being caused by overwatering by checking the soil when you see your peace lilies with yellowing leaves.

 Some other common causes of yellow leaves include the following: